b-lukaszuk/BS_wJ_eng/contents/calendar.md

 A Gnu/Linux operating system comes with a bunch of [utilities](https://en.wikipedia.org/wiki/Util-linux) that help with an everyday life.
 One of them is [cal](https://en.wikipedia.org/wiki/Cal_(command)) command that displays a calendar.
-Let's try to mimic a fraction of its power (the source code in cal.c is over 1,000 lines long so we will not try to replicate it all).
+Let's try to mimic a fraction of its power.
-Write a program that prints a calendar for a given month similarly to:
+Write a program that prints a calendar for a given month that looks similarly
+to:

 ```
 > cal Jun 2025 # shell command (output starts 1 line below)